Chemo-Dynamical Evolution of Galaxies: Galactic chemical evolution

 The impact of stellar rotation on stellar evolution and nucleosynthesis has been studied to explain Wolf-Rayet stars \citep[e.g.,][]{mey02,hir07,lim18}, and the observed N and $^{13}$C abundances at low metallicities have been used to constrain the effect (\citealt{chi06}; see also Fig.\,13 of \citealt{kob11agb})\footnote{However, the N/O--O/H relation can be reproduced by inhomogeneous enrichment in chemodynamical simulations (Fig. \ref{fig:cno}).}.
 As discussed in the previous section, the importance of jet-like supernova explosion for iron-peak elements (Co and Zn) and r-process elements (via MRSNe) also indicates the importance of stellar rotation, although how to transport the angular momentum in stellar envelopes to stellar cores is uncertain.

 Figure \ref{fig:wwcno} shows the evolution of CNO abundances in GCE models for two representative galaxies with different star formation histories: the solar neighborhood in the Milky Way, which has continues star formation, and a submillimetre galaxy (SMG), which underwent a star burst.
-The red solid lines are the same as in Fig.\,8 and Fig.\,10 of K20.
+The SMG models use the same star formation history as in \citet{franco21}, while the red solid lines are the same as in Fig.\,8 and Fig.\,10 of K20.
 As discussed, $\sim50$\% C and $\sim75$\% N comes from low- and intermediate-mass AGB stars, respectively, at later times ([O/H] $\sim-1$ for C).
 The rest comes from massive stars, either released before supernova explosions by stellar winds, or ejected at supernova explosions.
 The N yield from massive stars increases while the C yield decreases at higher metallicities.
 These two effects cause the increase of N/O and C/O, and the decrease of C/N, toward high metallicities.

-With rotation, both C and N yields are increased due to the interplay between the core He-burning and the H-burning shell, triggered by the rotation-induced instabilities \citep{lim18}.
-Since \citet{lim18}'s yields do not reproduce the observations of iron-peak elements because of their simple description of supernova explosions.
+With rotation, both C and N yields are increased due to the interplay between the core He-burning and the H-burning shell, triggered by the rotation-induced instabilities \citep{lim18}. \citet{lim18}'s yields do not reproduce the observations of iron-peak elements because of their simple description of supernova explosions.
 Therefore, the C and N yields from \citet{lim18} are combined with the K20 yields in the models with Wolf-Rayet stars.
 High abundance of CNO enhances the production of F in He convective shell, which can explain the high F abundance observed in a submillimetre galaxy at redshift $z=4.4$ \citep{franco21}.

 The evolution of isotopic ratios is also largely affected by stellar rotation.
-Without rotation, $^{13}$C and $^{25,26}$Mg are produced from AGB stars ($^{17}$O might be overproduced in our AGB models), while other minor isotopes are more produced from metal-rich massive stars, and thus the radios between major and minor isotopes (e.g., $^{12}$C/$^{13}$C, $^{16}$O/$^{17,18}$O) generally decrease as a function of time/metallicity (Figs.\,17-19 of \citet{kob11agb} and Fig.\,31 of K20; see also \citealt{rom19}).
+Without rotation, $^{13}$C and $^{25,26}$Mg are produced from AGB stars ($^{17}$O might be overproduced in our AGB models), while other minor isotopes are more produced from metal-rich massive stars, and thus the ratios between major and minor isotopes (e.g., $^{12}$C/$^{13}$C, $^{16}$O/$^{17,18}$O) generally decrease as a function of time/metallicity (Figs.\,17-19 of \citet{kob11agb} and Fig.\,31 of K20; see also \citealt{rom19}).
+Isotopic ratios of CNO, Si, S, Cl, and Ar have been estimated for a couple of spiral galaxies around $z\sim1$ \citep[][and the references therein]{wallstrom19}, as well as for various sources in the Milky Way and nearby galaxies.